 Phishing is one of the most popular tools used by identity thieves.
 By convincing users to enter their personal information into fake websites, the thieves obtain crucial personal information needed to perpetrate identity theft.

 Security vendors, software vendors and law enforcement agencies around the world have come together to form The Anti-Phishing Working Group.
 This organization is focused on eliminating the fraud and identity theft that result from phishing and e-mail spoofing of all types.
-The Anti-Phishing Working Group has compiled a list of recommendations that you can use to avoid becoming a victim of phishing scams.
+The Anti-Phishing Working Group has compiled a list of resources that you can use to avoid becoming a victim of phishing scams.

 Identity theft is a term used to describe several types of crimes in which the thief wrongfully obtains and uses another person's personal information (i.e. social security number, credit card information, date of birth, User ID and PIN, etc) through fraudulent means and uses the information for economic gain.